comic/evalutils/docs/usage.rst

 Adapt The Evaluation
 ^^^^^^^^^^^^^^^^^^^^

-Change the function in ``score_aggregates`` to fit your needs.
+Change the function in the boilerplate to fit your needs, refer to the superclass methods for more information on return types.
-The only requirement here is that it returns a dictionary.
-If you need to score cases individually before aggregating them, you should remove the implementation of ``score_aggregates`` and implement ``score_case`` instead.
 See :class:`evalutils.Evaluation` for more possibilities.

 Build, Test and Export